russ-hensel/stuffdb/readme_rsh.txt

             key words implementing  in base and stuf stuff some fields added

-            !! finish detai move to parent, stuff is the model
+            ** finish detail move to parent, stuff is the model